-This configuration is all-or-nothing rather than mix-and-match.
+This is an all or nothing configuration rather than a mix-and-match.
 When using an external CA, the built-in Puppet CA service must be disabled and cannot be used to issue SSL certificates.

 [master] certname = puppetserver.example.com

-Put the credentials from your external CA on disk in the correct locations.
+- Put the credentials from your external CA on disk in the correct locations.
 These locations must match what’s configured in your webserver.conf file.
-If you haven’t changed those settings, you can run the following commands to find the default locations:
+If you haven’t changed those settings, run the following commands to find the default locations.